Cold urticaria: Signs and symptoms

 When the body is exposed to the cold in individuals affected by the condition, hives appear and the skin in the affected area typically becomes itchy.
 Hives result from dilation of capillaries which allow fluid to flow out into the surrounding tissue which is the epidermis.
 They resolve when the body absorbs this fluid.
 The border of a hive is described as polycyclic, or made up of many circles, and changes as fluid leaks out and then is absorbed.
 Pressing on a hive causes the skin to blanch (turn pale as blood flow is interrupted), distinguishing it from a bruise or papule.

 Hives may appear immediately or after a delay.
 Hives can last for a few minutes or a few days, and vary from person to person.
 Also, a burning sensation occurs.
-A serious reaction is most likely to occur for patients where the hives occur with less than 3 minutes of exposure (during a cold test).
+A serious reaction is most likely to occur for patients where the hives occur with less than three minutes of exposure (during a cold test).

 Cause

 The hives are a histamine reaction in response to cold stimuli, including a drastic drop in temperature, cold air, and cold water.
-There are many causes for cold hives, most are idiopathic (meaning they have no known cause).
+There are many causes for cold hives, most being spontaneous and idiopathic, without known mechanism of origin.
 Some rare conditions can cause cold hives, and it can be useful to test for these conditions if the cold hives are in any way unusual.

 Scientists from the USA National Institutes of Health have identified a genetic mutation in three unrelated families that causes a rare immune disorder characterized by excessive and impaired immune function: immune deficiency, autoimmunity, inflammatory skin disorders and cold-induced hives (cold urticaria).